thejambot.com / Agent Capability Framework

 OKR setting, roadmap reviews, resource allocation, priority calls, reorgs.

-Why agents struggle: These decisions require context that isn't written down.
+Why agents struggle: These decisions require context that lives in someone's head, not in any doc.

 CEREMONY 04